Table of Contents

-For more a more nuanced look at growth mindset characteristics, and their impact on behavior, check out this detailed infographic based on the work of Caroled Dweck.
+For a more nuanced look at growth mindset characteristics, and their impact on behavior, check out this detailed infographic used with permission of Growth Mindset expert James Anderson based on the work of Carol Dweck.

 The next time you fail at something, don’t say to yourself, “I’ve failed.”

 Instead, reframe your thought.
 Try saying: “I haven’t succeeded… yet.”

 This simple technique reminds your brain that you’re still learning.
 You just need to take new and different actions to reach your goal.
 This is the path anyone who has succeeded has had to take.